 This is the formal, legal process, governed by the Planning Act 2008, and related legislation.
-The examination starts on the last day of the PRELIMINARY MEETING and takes place over a period of up to six months.
+The examination period starts the day after the PRELIMINARY MEETING has been closed and can last up to six months.

 The EXAMINING AUTHORITY is the Inspector or the Panel of Inspectors appointed to conduct the examination of the APPLICATION.

 This means a legal interest that you currently have in the land affected by the DCO, for example where you own, lease, rent, or occupy the land, or have some other legal right over or in relation to it.